auto-ndp/serverless-benchmarks/README.md

 ### How to add a new experiment?

 Implement the interface in `sebs/experiment/experiment.py` and new experiment type to the CLI initialization in `sebs.py` and `sebs/sebs.py`.

+## Running PIN instrumentation for faasm-ndp

+Install the virtual environment as in the above installation instructions, the requirements.txt package listing has been expanded with all the benchmark dependencies to make running them under instrumentation easier.